 Serving Suggestions

-Granola lends itself well to breakfast, snack and dessert:
+Granola lends itself well to breakfast, snacks, and dessert:

-Once you make a big batch of this simple granola, I have a feeling you're going to start dreaming up all kinds of ways to use it in your own house.
+Once you make a big batch of this almond vanilla granola recipe, I have a feeling you're going to start dreaming up all kinds of ways to use it in your own house.
 And that's not even counting the many ways you can gift it!

 Frequently Asked Questions